Establish HRMP channel with Turing

 Next, we explain how to send the payload via polkadotXcm pallet.
 Please make sure polkadot’s pallet-xcm pallet is integrated in your chain.

-If you have a sudo account on your chain, you could construct the below polkadotXcm.send() call right from it.
-However, since Turing Staging has removed sudo, we are using Governance to execute the call below.
+If you have a sudo account on your chain, you can use it to construct the polkadotXcm.send() call.
+However, since Turing Staging has removed sudo, we are using Governance to execute the call.
+For quick access, here is a link to an Encoded call data example for polkadotXcm.send()

 1. Open chain A’s polkadot.js app.